-The American Psychological Association releases an annual Stress in America study, and in 2011, the findings about the money-stress connection were nothing short of alarming.
-Although the percentages varied by generation, the primary stressor for adults of all ages, was – you guessed it – money.
+The American Psychological Association releases an annual Stress in America study, and in 2011, the findings of the money-stress connection were nothing short of alarming.
+Although the percentages varied by generation, the primary stressor for adults of all ages was—you guessed it—money.
 80% of Millennials listed money as their biggest stressor, while 77% of Baby Boomers and those in Generation X ranked it #1.
-When you combine these stats with the fact that the most recent Study of Consumer Finances published by the Federal Reserve shows that greater than three out of four American families are struggling with debt, it’s abundantly clear that we have a national crisis on our hands.
+Moreover, the most recent Study of Consumer Finances published by the Federal Reserve shows that more than three out of four American families are struggling with debt.
+It’s abundantly clear that we have a national crisis on our hands.

 When you’re in debt, you’re understandably stressed out.
 Stress is a real drain on your body in many ways because it’s your internal alarm system – it helps you recognize threats to your survival.
 The constant nag of debt woes essentially kicks this biological response into overdrive, so your body’s stress response is always turned on.
 This means your body is constantly manufacturing stress hormones such as adrenaline and cortisol, which jack up your heart rate, skyrocket your blood pressure, and dump fats and glucose into your blood supply to fuel your nervous energy.

 In the short-term, extended stress responses can lead to ulcers, headaches, and muscle tension, among countless other issues.
 You can also develop digestive problems and anxiety disorders.
 Chronic back pain is another common complaint of people who suffer from stress brought on by money issues.

 So what happens when your body elicits these stress responses in reaction to your money woes over the long term?
 Well, the news ain’t good.
 You are looking at a dramatically increased risk of chronic diseases like diabetes and serious conditions such as heart disease.
 If you have any preexisting conditions, extended periods of stress can exacerbate them by blocking your body’s ability to heal itself.